srj-17/rock-paper-sissors/README.md

 This is a rock-paper-sissors game played in the console.

-This is just for this project.
-Additional functionality to play the game through the main page might be added in the future, but not now.
+Game can be played through the main page.
+One game has 5 rounds.
+You will play with the computer.

+Let's see if you can prevail!